 Even the small distance between stations in a densely-monitored region can be problematic.
 Skofronick-Jackson remembers one field expedition where the researchers just missed a major storm.
 “In one event we had something like 20 inches of snow,” she says, “and all our guys on the ground were sitting there waiting at 2 a.m. for the snow to come through, and they only got a couple of centimeters.
 They were so sad.
 Then their car nearly got stuck in the snow getting back to the hotel.”

 Other tools can help to make up the difference.
 For example, ground-based radar stations sweep out a horizontal signal that bounces off raindrops to fill in some spatial gaps.
-But the biggest improvement has come from satellites, which have been collecting data since the 1980s — in particular the Tropical Rainfall Measuring Mission (TRMM, pronounced ‘trim’), launched in 1997 by the Japanese Space Agency (JAXA) and NASA, which
+But the biggest improvement has come from satellites, which have been collecting data since the 1980s — in particular the Tropical Rainfall Measuring Mission (TRMM, pronounced ‘trim’), launched in 1997 by the Japanese Space Agency (JAXA) and NASA, which together also launched the GPM satellite this year.

 Theory says that a warmer world should hold more water in its air.